Rich Fruit Cake

-Bake for 3 ½ – 4 hours until a knife inserted comes out clean.
+Bake for 4 – 5 hours until a knife inserted in the centre comes out clean.

-Pour over more brandy when the cake is still warm – optional.
+Pour over more brandy while the cake is still warm – optional.

 Leave the cake in the tin until it is cold, this will keep the cake moist and hold its shape.